Trip Highlights of Ganesh Himal Trek

 The former mine leaves a lot to explore.
 It is the site of a 1.4 km tunnel bored into the mountain to extract zinc, copper, tin, crystal, and even highly-prized rubies.

 A dirt track zig-zags of Ganesh Himal trek trail to the west up to Bahun Danda Pass.
-Then, down to the Tamang settlement of Gatlang.
-It is a cornerstone village on the Tamang Heritage Trail or hike to Gatlang through Chawatar.
+Then, we went down to the Tamang settlement of Gatlang.
+It is a cornerstone village on the Tamang Heritage Trail, and you can hike to Gatlang through Chawatar.

 Gatlang is a small settlement of Tamang people with unique customs and craftsmanship in a superb setting.
-There above lies Parvati Kund above the Gatlang village.
-The Kunda is popular during Janai Purnima.
-Thousands of pilgrims visit the sacred pond and nearby temple during Janai Purnima.
+Parvati Kund lies above the Gatlang village.
+The Kunda is popular during Janai Purnima when thousands of pilgrims visit the sacred pond and nearby temple.

 04